 - Students usually apply for degree programmes that serve as a continuation of their studies in their home country or for courses which can be a joint part of a degree programme in their home country (joint degree or sandwich programmes).

 What does it cover?
-Norwegian Government offers fully-funded positions.
+Norwegian Government offers full scholarships.
 The Norwegian State Educational Loan Fund is responsible for managing the financial support provided for the Quota students.

 How to Apply